-If you've been assigned static network ranges by your ISP, you can use our Discovery Scanning to detect alive IPs.
+If you've been assigned static network ranges by your ISP, you can use our Discovery service to detect alive IPs.
 During the scan, we identify and compile each address that responds to the Internet Control Message Protocol (ICMP) or has open ports.

 4. Crawl your content and resources for clues

-With Website Scanning, TrustedSite can crawl your websites looking for externally hosted scripts, forms, and iFrames.
+With Website Monitoring, TrustedSite can crawl your websites looking for externally hosted scripts, forms, and iFrames.
 These sources can tell you of additional assets that may be within your control.
 We'll also look at alternate names listed on your SSL certificates and redirects from other domains.

 5. Deduplicate, compile, and create a positive feedback loop

 Once we find new potential assets, we compile, deduplicate, and remove known popular third-party providers.
 And as each new asset is identified, running the same processes on the found domains can create a positive feedback loop to help you identify even more of your attack surface.

 Finding your assets is the first step to better security.